Is the Sig Sauer SP2022 Nitron Carry Pistol an overlooked gem of a handgun? Let us find out.

-Over several sessions, I ended up firing about six hundred rounds through my pistol with a single cleaning in between.
-I did my best to include a variety of brands and bullet weights to assure function.
+Over several sessions, I fired about six hundred rounds through my pistol with a single cleaning in between.
+I did my best to include a variety of brands and bullet weights to ensure function.
 This included:

 Out of the factory grease, I started shooting.
-I loaded my two fifteen shot magazines with the Winchester fodder.
-The double-stack magazines are of stamped steel construction with a polymer base plate that gives some addition to the grip.
+I loaded my two fifteen-shot magazines with the Winchester fodder.
+The double-stack magazines are stamped steel construction with a polymer base plate that adds some grip space.
 However, the magazines can be hard to load if you are working with finger power–which I was.
-Thumbing in the first ten rounds is easy but the spring gets prohibitively tight the further you go.
-This isn’t always the case with other autoloaders, but a good magazine speed loader is a worthwhile investment.
+Thumbing in the first ten rounds is easy, but the spring gets prohibitively tight the further you go.
+This isn’t always the case with other autoloaders, but a good magazine speed loader is a worthwhile investment here.

-Handloading those magazines were a pain, but shooting the 2022 was a no-frills affair–at least in the end.
-I started out by putting my eight inch AR500 steel plate and proceeded to plink away at it from ten yards away.
+Handloading those magazines were a pain, but shooting the SIG 2022 was a no-frills affair–at least in the end.
+I started out by putting my eight-inch AR500 steel plate and proceeded to plink away at it from ten yards away.
 I shot from the holster in the safest carry mode, hammer down, relying on the long double-action trigger pull to carry through the first shot, followed by two more shots with the hammer recocked by the slide and a lighter, shorter single-action pull to boot.
-My first shot hit the gong dead center, but next two rounds hit off to the right of the plate.
+My first shot hit the gong dead center, but the next two rounds hit off to the right of the plate.
 I swept across the pistol with my right thumb and hit the decocker.
-The decocker does as it is named, safely lowering the hammer automatically with a quick swipe; there was no need to change the grip
+The decocking leverdoes as it is named, safely lowering the hammer automatically with a quick swipe; there was no need to change the grip

 Accuracy and Handling